Treit/treit.github.io/_posts/2020/2020-3-12-StartingRustPart2.md

 As I think I made clear in my previous post, I am kind of blown away that you can write what feels like very high-level code in Rust, yet get efficiency and performance that is right up there with hand-optimized, native code.

 The brilliant use of things like slices in conjunction with lazily evaluated iterators, as we just saw, steers you into doing things in an efficient way, without imposing cognitive overhead or requiring the use of subtle tricks to squeeze out performance.
-'It just works' is kind of a cliche in programming circles, but at least in this case...Rust makes it true.
+'It just works' is kind of a cliché in programming circles, but at least in this case...Rust makes it true.

 Next time, we will finally unravel this line of code from our example program: